🔼The name Haahashtari in the Bible

 Other, similar, Persian words that made it into the Bible are אחשדרפנים (ahashdarpenim), a plural word meaning satraps, or literally protectors of the realm (Esther 8:9, Ezra 8:36), אחשתרן (ahashteran), an adjective meaning royal.

-This word occurs in Esther 8:10 & 14 as something that you can ride on, so Jay P. Green's Literal Translation reads 'mules,' the New American Standard reads 'steeds,' and the New International Version has 'horses.'
-(Esther 8:10 & 14).
+This word occurs in Esther 8:10 and 8:14 as something that you can ride on, so Jay P. Green's Literal Translation reads 'mules,' the New American Standard reads 'steeds,' and the New International Version has 'horses.'
+(Esther 8:10 and 8:14).

 For the meaning of the name Haahashtari, BDB Theological Dictionary proposes Belonging To The Realm, Royal.
 Jones' Dictionary of Old Testament Proper Names goes with the mule, and reads Muleteer.
 NOBSE Study Bible Name List reads Runner.